We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 While the parties are touted as having significantly lower crowds than the average park day, an assertion I completely agree with, no one has the official data on how many tickets Disney will sell before they consider a party to be sold out.

 On top of that, in recent years, Disney began pushing the limit for selling more and more tickets, reducing the benefit of low crowds somewhat.

 Will it be less crowded than a typical park day?
 Absolutely.
 Will it be a crowd-free bonanza in which you can run around and do everything you want?
 No. There will be crowds, especially on Main Street and The Hub.

 I read so many accounts of people being at the same exact party, one person asserting it was miserably crowded and they had a terrible time, and another saying the crowds were low and they had a great time.
 This was the same exact party!

 What do you think?
+Do you plan to attend Mickey’s Very Merry Christmas Party during it’s triumphant return?
 I’d love to read your comments about the strategies that you’ve used at the parties.
-Don’t forget to follow The Disney Journey on Facebook and Pinterest.